alexfernandez/loadtest/doc/tcp-sockets.md

 ```

 Results are around **20 krps**.
-Keep-alive cannot be used as far as the author knows.
+Keep-alive cannot be used with `ab` as far as the author knows.

 #### Autocannon